moysush/stoic-quotes/README.md

 ### What I learned

-Enhanced my knowledge about the Tailwind CSS and Bootstrap.
-I tried mixing both to experiment with CSS.
+Enhanced my knowledge about the Tailwind CSS, Bootstrap, and Vue.js.

+### Future Plan
+1. Add a drop-down feature to explore only a chosen author of the user
+2. Replace the colors